rust-lang/rfcs/text/0000-float-semantics.md

   There is little we can do here with the current state of LLVM; and even once LLVM provides the necessary features, these signal handlers will need annotations in the code that tell the compiler about the non-default floating point state.
   Those targets chose to use a semantics that is hard to support well in a highly optimized language, and there's not much we can do to paper over such target quirks.
   We can only hope that eventually those targets will decide to provide a reliable floating-point environment.
+  Meanwhile, the best work-around is to use inline assembly to change the floating-point environment to the state that rustc expects it to be in.
+  While strictly speaking that would have to happen before any Rust function gets called, practically speaking if this is the first thing the signal handler does, it is very unlikely to cause a problem: that would require the compiler to put a floating-point operation between the function start and the inline assembly block.

 ### Target-specific problems